 A manual coffee grinder generally consists of three parts: the burr set, a hopper, and housing.
 The burr set is the part of your grinder that actually grinds your beans.
 This set slides across the hopper and creates friction with its teeth.
 The friction releases heat and causes the beans to start spinning around inside the grinder until they break down into smaller pieces.

 The hopper is where you place your bean bags before grinding them up.
-The hopper can also be where you collect your ground coffee in order to brew it later.
+It can also be where you collect your ground coffee in order to brew it later.
 The hopper sits on top of a funnel that directs ground coffee into a tube which eventually ends up in your cup or mug of choice.

 The housing is what houses all three of these parts together so that it operates smoothly and functions properly.
 It also helps to keep everything safe, so you don’t have to worry about broken glass or any other hazardous materials getting inside your grinder’s inner workings.